 Status: The Strategic Parking Plan was presented to the Parking Committee on June 27, 2016.
 Since June, the Parking Committee has held two public forums; one on August 18th and one on September 8th.
-In addition, the Committee has held ten workshop meetings to review the recommendations of the study, and potential modifications thereof.
-During its December 8, 2016 meeting, the Committee asked City Administration to develop an alternate pro forma which models some of the Committee's tentative policy decisions.
-Work on that effort continues.
-It is anticipated that the Committee will complete its review and hold a final public forum this winter, prior to transmitting its final recommendations and associated ordinances to the City Council for public hearing in the spring.
+In addition, the Committee has held approximately 12 workshop meetings since June to review the recommendations of the study and potential modifications thereof.
+The Parking Committee last met on March 16, 2017, to review revised policy recommendations, as well as the accompanying financial pro forma.
+The Parking Committee's next meeting is on April 27th.
+Pending the outcome of that meeting, the Parking Committee has tentative plans to hold a public forum to present the final recommendations in May.
+Following the forum, the Committee plans to meet again to further hone its recommendations based upon public input.
+The Committee tentatively plans to present its final recommendations to the City Council, together with accompanying resolutions and appropriation resolutions (if required), in June/July 2017.